prohornikitin/growbox-website/src/components/SegmentedControl/Readme.md

 --------------|-----------
 container     | Contains all other parts of component item          | It's a segment itself.
-Holds segment text and reacts on click. separator     | Separates items from each other. **Only vertical margin works!** thumb         | Selected element covers with thumb.
+Holds segment text and reacts on click. text     | Text of segment. separator     | Separates items from each other.
+If you want to override margin, you should use marginTop/marginBottom), not simply margin. thumb         | Selected element covers with thumb.
 Should have the same height as container.
-It's invisible but has a child **visible_thumb**. visible_thumb | As said before, it's a child of thumb.
+It's invisible but has a child **thumbVisible**. thumbVisible  | As said before, it's a child of thumb.
 Visible part is smaller than thumb.